Why Your Website Is Slow: A Web Development Fix List

 Core Web Vitals, in plain terms

-Google measures real-world speed with a set of signals called Core Web Vitals, and it uses them as a ranking factor.
-In plain terms they ask three questions: how quickly does the main content appear, how soon can someone interact with the page, and how much does the layout jump around while loading.
-A page that scores poorly costs you twice — lower rankings, and visitors who leave before the page is usable.
+Google measures real-world speed with a set of signals called Core Web Vitals, and uses them as a ranking factor.
+Stripped of the jargon, they ask three things: how quickly does the main content show up, how soon can someone actually interact, and how much does the layout jump around while loading.
+A page that scores badly costs you twice over — lower in search, and abandoned by visitors who gave up before it was usable.

-- Remove tracking and widget scripts you do not actively use.
+- Strip out tracking and widget scripts you are not actively using.

-- Reserve space for images and embeds so the page does not shift.
+- Reserve space for images and embeds so the page does not lurch as things load.

-- Choose hosting that matches your traffic, not the cheapest plan.
+- Choose hosting that matches your traffic, not whatever was cheapest on signup day.

 How we approach web development in Melbourne

-Whether a site runs on WordPress, Shopify, Webflow, or a fully custom build, the speed work is the same discipline: optimise images, cut dead weight, cache aggressively, and host it properly.
-We build and maintain sites this way from the start.
-You can see the full scope on our Web Development page.
+Whether a site runs on WordPress, Shopify, Webflow, or a fully custom build, the speed work is the same discipline: optimise the images, cut the dead weight, cache hard, and host it properly.
+We build and maintain sites this way from day one, so the speed does not quietly rot six months after launch.
+The full scope is on our Web Development page.